kumargandhi/survey-max/README.md

 Create surveys and assign to users.
 Simple UI/UX.

-`Simple Angular application to create surveys`
+`A simple Angular application to create surveys!!`

 Application is integrated with Firebase for Database.
 Read more about Firebase [here](https://developers.google.com/codelabs/building-a-web-app-with-angular-and-firebase#0)